uwgraphics/relaxed_ik_core/README.md

 	```
 3. All available pre-computed robots will be tested automatically during the regression test
 4. Test outputs will be generated at `relaxed_ik_core/tests/[robot_name]/output`, and they are compared with expected outputs at `relaxed_ik_core/tests/[robot_name]/expected`
 5. Note that the expected outputs are retrieved from `/rosout` when running relaxed_ik with the same robot, configurations and inputs on ROS Melodic, Ubuntu 18.04.
-The tests may fail at a different operating system such as windows.
+The tests may fail at a different operating system such as windows. -->

-## Known Issues
-1. The config files of these robot arms should be updated.